50% of young people in juvenile justice centres and 80% of incarcerated women require immediate mental health care

 A pioneering model with pending challenges

-Suicide, an emergency also in prison
+Suicide, an emergency in prisons too

 Recommended Posts